-The law applicable to charities in England and the terms and conditions of the Corporation's grant funding agreement and contracts with Education and Skills Funding Agency (ESFA), the corporation is required to prepare financial statements which give a true and fair view of the financial performance and position of the College for that period.
+The law applicable to charities in England and the terms and conditions of the College's accountability agreement and contracts with Education and Skills Funding Agency (ESFA), and the Department for Education (DfE), the corporation is required to prepare financial statements which give a true and fair view of the financial performance and position of the College for that period.
 Corporations must also prepare a strategic report which includes an operating and financial review for the year.
 The bases for the preparation of the financial statements and strategic report are the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction, and United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards.